brendanhalliday/Flywheel/README.md

-Run train_flywheel.py to train the flywheel yourself.
+Run train_flywheel_balance.py to train the flywheel yourself.

-There may be a problem with saving the parameters of the model at the very end of train_flywheel.py.
+This is a reinforced learning algorithm that uses a Deep Q-Network (DQN) to approximate the Quality function to find the optimal policy.

+This program learns to balance the inverted flywheel pendulum from a off centered upright position.
+This means that the rod is not 100% vertical in it's initial position.
+It must learn to counter the torque applied by gravity from this starting psotion.

+Run train_flywheel_swing.py to trian the swing up and balance version of the code.

 Contact Brendan for details